-Guard Interlock and Emergency Stop System
+CS 326 B Guard Interlock and Emergency Stop System

-CS 327 machine stop functions include a Category 0 emergency stop including removable guard interlocks, and a Category 2 cycle stop.
+CS 326 B machine stop functions include a Category 0 emergency stop including removable guard interlocks, and a Category 2 cycle stop.

-The CS 327 is equipped with two removable barrier guards (see SAFETY INTERLOCK below) which are electrically interlocked with the emergency stop safety circuit of the machine.
-The main front guard must be in place in order for the machine to operate.
-Do not attempt to operate the machine with the guards removed, opened or with the interlocks defeated in any way.
+The CS 326 B is equipped with two removable barrier guards (see SAFETY INTERLOCK below) which are electrically interlocked with the emergency stop safety circuit of the machine.
+These guards, the main front guard and the slug chute drawer, must be in place in order for the machine to operate.
+Do not attempt to operate the machine with the guards removed or defeat the interlocks in any way.

-FOR TROUBLESHOOTING PRODUCEDURE REFER TO DOCUMENT "Safety relay fault 327.pdf"
+FOR TROUBLESHOOTING PRODUCEDURE REFER TO DOCUMENT "Safety relay fault 326.pdf"